-- 14. is authorised as a Bank in Luxembourg pursuant to the Luxembourg Act of 5 April 1993 on the financial sector, as amended.
-It is subject to the regulatory framework applicable to banks and supervised by the competent national supervisory authority Commission de Surveillance du Secteur Financier (CSSF). is also subject to the obligation of professional secrecy set out in Article 41 of the aforementioned Act and shall keep secret all information entrusted to it in the context of its professional activity.
-The disclosure of such information is punishable, under Article 458 of the Luxembourg Penal Code. - 15.
-Following the intervention of the Luxembourg supervisory authority, the controller informed the CNPD: - That the complainant previously encountered difficulties logging into his account and that his frustration at being unable to solve this problem led to him opening a new account and requesting the erasure of his old account to start anew. - The controller identified that the complainant emailed two different email addresses to request account closure and data erasure in relation to his old account.
-Also, when the complainant telephoned to exercise his data subject rights, he was unable to authenticate his identity as he could not recall sufficient data points to prove to the controller that he was the account holder.
+- 15. Is a suthorised as a Bank in Luxembourg pursuant to the Luxembourg Act of 5 April 1993 on the financial sector, as amended.
+It is subject to the regulatory framework applicable to banks and supervised by the competent national supervisory authority Commission de Surveillance du Secteur Financier (CSSF).

-- Eventually, the controller has established that the complainant provided photo identification to facilitate authentication of his identity and account closure.
-The controller has then taken action to close the old account and trigger the beginning of the data retention period, following the expiration of which his data will automatically be deleted. - The complainant has been informed that that the account has been closed.
-A copy of this communication was sent to the CNPD.
+Is also subject to the obligation of professional secrecy set out in Article 41 of the aforementioned Act and shall keep secret all information entrusted to it in the context of its professional activity.
+The disclosure of such information is punishable, under Article 458 of the Luxembourg Penal Code. - 16.
+Following the intervention of the Luxembourg supervisory authority, the controller confirmed that: - In the specific case of the complainant, had no record of an account with the email XXX (as mentioned in the complaint), and also had no record of a data access request by the complainant. - The controller confirmed that the complainant previously held two separate German accounts at different times under another email address, but maintained the same physical address.
+These accounts have indeed been closed upon his request and the controller has not received any emails or documents where the complainant would have filed a data access request. - Finally, in order to resolve the present case, the controller attached a proof of communication to the complainant to outline to him how he can submit his data access request directly to using the email that was previously associated with his accounts.